- About Social Security Disability Benefits

 According to the SSA, your condition must make you unable to work for at least a year or earn only a small amount.
 You can still have a job and still qualify for benefits, provided your earnings are not substantial.

-For a free legal consultation with a social security disability lawyer serving Seven Fields, call 412-661-1400
+For a free legal consultation with a Personal Injury lawyer serving Seven Fields, call 412-661-1400

 Social Security Disability Insurance Eligibility